 - Dust your countertop with powdered sugar.
 Working with a small amount of dough, roll it out the dough to 1/4 inch thickness.
 Cut with cookie cutters and place on parchment paper or silicon lined baking mats.
 Put the scraps of dough back in the refrigerator for approximately 30 minutes before rolling out again.

-- Refrigerate the cut dough for about 10 minutes.
+- Refrigerate the cut dough on the baking sheets for about 10 minutes.

 - Bake until the edges of the cookies are just golden brown, about 7 to 8 minutes.
 Remove from the oven and let cool on the pans for two minutes before placing on cooling racks to cool completely.